eswan18/autodoist_cli/README.md

 A multi-use command line interface for working with [Todoist](http://todoist.com/).

-## Commands
+## Commands and Subcommands
-- `travel-checklist`: For working with travel checklists, representing them using Todoist projects.
+- **`travel-checklist`**: For working with travel checklists, representing them using Todoist projects.
 Given certain inputs about a trip (e.g. number of days), Autodoist can instantiate a checklist with reasonable defaults in terms of items and quantities.
-- **Subcommands**
-    - `create`: Generate a new checklist
+    - **`create`**: Generate a new checklist